keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ## Elastic Compute Cloud (EC2)

 ### EC2 Simplified:
-EC2 spins up resizeable server instances that can scale up and down quickly.
+EC2 spins up resizable server instances that can scale up and down quickly.
 An instance is a virtual server in the cloud.
 With Amazon EC2, you can set up and configure the operating system and applications that run on your instance.
 Its configuration at launch is a live copy of the *Amazon Machine Image (AMI)* that you specify when you launched the instance.
-EC2 has an extremely reduced timeframe for provisioning and booting new instances and EC2 ensures that you pay as you go, pay for what you use, pay less as you use more, and pay even less when you reserve capacity.
+EC2 has an extremely reduced time frame for provisioning and booting new instances and EC2 ensures that you pay as you go, pay for what you use, pay less as you use more, and pay even less when you reserve capacity.
 When your EC2 instance is running, you are charged on CPU, memory, storage, and networking.
 When it is stopped, you are only charged for EBS storage.

 ### EC2 Key Details:
 - You can launch different types of instances from a single AMI.
 An instance type essentially determines the hardware of the host computer used for your instance.
 Each instance type offers different compute and memory capabilities.
 You should select an instance type based on the amount of memory and computing power that you need for the application or software that you plan to run on top of the instance.